Dazzle (manga): Characters

 Jelice is a friend of Rahzel's father and is like an older brother to Rahzel.
 He is an eccentric priest who was sent into seminary by his adoptive parents when they found out he had a relationship with their biological daughter.
 He admits that he does not believe in God, but thinks that the church serves as an important service to the people.
-He wears glasses even though he has 20/20 vision.
-He likes beer, meat, and tea; he dislikes androgynes and amphibians.
-His adoptive sister was left by family and after living as prostitute, murdered due to a fatal drug which was being distributed around the town, driving Jelice to murder the man who had sold the "Angel text" drug to her.
+His adoptive sister was left by family and after living as prostitute, murdered due to a fatal drug which was being distributed around the town, driving Jelice to murder the man who had sold the "Angel Text" drug to her.